MattDWillson/Machine-Learning-Classification/README.md

 - Naive Random Oversampling: 0.9936781215845847
 - SMOTE Oversampling: 0.9936781215845847

-Each model had high precision and recall scores for predicting high risk.
+Each model had high precision and recall scores when predicting high risk.
 Each model had a low precision score for predicting low risk.
 In terms of overall performance the two oversampling methods outperformed the others.

 # Ensemble Learning
 The ensemble learning techniques I employed were: imblearn balanced random forest classifier and the sklearn random forest classifier.
 The imblearn balanced random forest classifier had a higher balanced accuracy score than the sklearn random forest classifer.
 Both models performed poorly overall with low balanced accuracy scores.
-However, the sklearn random forest classifier had perfect precision and recall when predicting high credit risk.
+However, the sklearn random forest classifier had perfect precision and recall when predicting high risk.

 Top 10 Features